PX4/PX4-user_guide/en/ros/ros2_comm.md

 The supported ROS 2 platforms for PX4 development are ROS 2 "Humble" on Ubuntu 22.04, and ROS 2 "Foxy" on Ubuntu 20.04.

 ROS 2 "Humble" is recommended because it is the current ROS 2 LTS distribution.
-ROS 2 "Roxy" reached end-of-life in May 2023, but is still stable and works with PX4.
+ROS 2 "Foxy" reached end-of-life in May 2023, but is still stable and works with PX4.

 :::note
 PX4 is not as well tested on Ubuntu 22.04 as it is on Ubuntu 20.04 (at time of writing), and Ubuntu 20.04 is needed if you want to use [Gazebo Classic](../sim_gazebo_classic/README.md).